China's stock-trading students see life lessons in market slide

 The Internet has also become the source of some of the more unusual banter about the recent stock market slide.

-A short film being circulated on Weibo, China's version of Twitter, portrays the country's stock markets as an army under siege, being attacked by short sellers and foreign forces.
+A short film being ciculated on Weibo, China's version of Twitter, portrays the country's stock markets as an army under siege, being attacked by short sellers and foreign forces.

 The video ends with a picture of China's flag and a statement says: "A victorious, red flag will definitely hang above the A-share battleground."